quantcdn/docs/docs/integrations/drupal/purger.md

 ## Setup

 1. Enable the `quant_purger` module
-2. Seed your content to create entries in the reference table
+2. Seed your content to create entries in the reference database table

 :::tip
-To identify the cache tags that are associated with your site, you can access them from the reference table:
+To identify the cache tags that are associated with your site, you can access them from the reference database table:

 ```
 drush sqlq "select url, tags from purge_queuer_quant"